tigerDer1/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/advanced_operations_shipping/dropshipping.rst

 Once the :abbr:`RFQ (Request for Quotation)` is confirmed, it becomes a purchase order and a dropship receipt is created and linked to it.
-The receipt can be viewed by clicking the :guilabel:`Receipt` smart button in the top right corner of the purchase order form.
+The receipt can be viewed by clicking the :guilabel:`Dropship` smart button in the top right corner of the purchase order form.

 .. image:: dropshipping/dropship-purchase-order.png
    :align: center
    :alt: A dropship purchase order with the Receipt smart button in the top right corner.

-The dropship receipt will list the supplier in the :guilabel:`Receive From` section and the customer in the :guilabel:`Destination Location` section.
+The dropship receipt displays :guilabel:`Partners/Vendors` in the :guilabel:`Source Location` field, and :guilabel:`Partners/Customers` in the :guilabel:`Destination Location` field.
 Upon delivery of the product to the customer, click on the :guilabel:`Validate` button at the top left of the dropship receipt to confirm the delivered quantity.

 .. image:: dropshipping/validate-dropship-receipt.png
    :align: center